-Examples of succulents – Echeveria, Haworthia, Aloe Vera, Jade Plant, Snake Plant (Sansevieria, now classified as a dracaena), Hoya (classified as a tropical succulent).
+Examples of succulents – are Echeveria, Haworthia, Aloe Vera, Jade Plant, Snake Plant (Sansevieria, now classified as a dracaena), and Hoya (classified as a tropical succulent).

 Succulents are characterized by having thick leaves that will hold a lot of water.
 Cactuses have a lot of spines with thick stems.

 Depending on the temperature of your home and location, most succulents and/or cacti can be watered every 3 to 4 weeks.